19 Different Types of Penguins Explained

 The Southern Rockhoppers are considered the smallest crested penguins, with an average height of 23 inches and a maximum weight of around 4.4 kg.

-This specie typically has spiky smaller yellow crest feathers, which distinguishes it from other rock hoppers.
-Their diet consists primarily of krill, lantern fish, cuttlefish, squid, and crustaceans.
+This species typically has spiky, smaller yellow crest feathers, distinguishing it from other rock hoppers.
+Their diet consists primarily of krill, lanternfish, cuttlefish, squid, and crustaceans.

-The conservation status of the Southern rockhopper is listed by the IUCN as vulnerable with a decreasing population.
+The IUCN lists the conservation status of the Southern rockhopper as vulnerable with a decreasing population.

 19. Northern Rockhopper Penguin